At Glad’s House we are committed to building a sustainable future as an organisation and for the individuals we support.

 Glad’s House Cyber Cafe was our first Enterprise.
 As Kenya becomes an African leader in the tech boom there is an increasing recognition and demand from the community to have access to technology and to develop their skills.
 Currently we offer a package of lessons (between 1 – 2 weeks of 2 hours of lessons per day) for the Community including Word, Excel and Powerpoint.
 These class fees not only generate a profit for the organisation but they also subsidise computer classes for street children and children in our transitional homes to access computer lessons for free.
 This increases our children and young people’s opportunities in the job market by increasing their skill base and knowledge of computers.

 Tecklenberg Farm is a 2 acre farm 30km north of Mombasa where we grow food including Maize, Tomatoes, Cabbage, Mangoes and Coconuts.
 This produce subsidises our food costs for our Transitional Home and Drop In Programmes.
 Last year we served over 25,000 meals to children in our care, living and/or working on the streets and living and/or working on Dumpsites.

-We have also created an innovative programme in association with Vipingo Ridge Golf Resort, where 44 young people have been trained as caddies and now work full-time on the course.
+We have also created an innovative programme in association with Vipingo Ridge Golf Resort, Glad’s House Caddies, where 44 young people have been trained as caddies and now work full-time on the course.
 This project was partially funded by the European Tour and fully supported by the European Tour Caddies Association.
-Caddy Programme press release
+In 2016, for the forth year in a row, six of the Glad’s House Caddies worked at the Kenya Open caddying for Professional Golfers on the Challenge Tour Caddy Programme press release